travel germany

 For such a small town, there is a lot to see:

-• Wittenberg itself.
+• The town itself.
 A charming collection of 16th Century houses and a striking market square.

 • The Town Church.
 Another beautiful Medieval church where Luther preached many sermons.

-• Luther's House.
+• Luther's Residence.
 Martin Luther lived in this converted cloister with his family for many years.
 Now a museum.

 • The Oak Tree planted where Luther burned the Papal Bull.